ElleZWQ/MMCoA/README.md

 ## Acknowledgements

-This implementation is based on / inspired by [ZSRobust4FoundationModel](https://github.com/cvlab-columbia/ZSRobust4FoundationModel.git).
+This implementation is based on [ZSRobust4FoundationModel](https://github.com/cvlab-columbia/ZSRobust4FoundationModel.git).